-The third step of the process (and the third prefecture) is the Dōjō of Enlightenment (Bodai no Dōjō) where finally the trail becomes clear.
+The third step of the process (and the third prefecture) is the Dōjō of Awakening (Bodai no Dōjō) where finally the trail becomes clear.
 Finally you pass into the Dōjō of Nirvana (Nehan no Dōjō) where your need to follow the trail comes to an end.
 From here you go back to everyday life, but by now you have figured out how to live.

 As the map of Shikoku below shows, with the exception of occasional excursions inland, the walk generally follows the coast around the island.
 The henro trail is drawn in red and numbers correspond to each of the 88 temples.
 I didn't include the 20 bangai temples in this map